-This dataset offers a variety of information on the data collection, e.g., interview date (intm, inty); interview duration (tx80208); winners of the prize draw (tx80250); and individual survey participation (tx80220).
+This dataset offers a variety of information on the data collection, e.g., teacher over-sample (tx80122); interview duration (tx80208); winners of the prize draw (tx80250); and the number of interruptions during the interview (tx80206).

 Importantly, MethodsCAWI contains all contacted respondents whether an interview was realized or not.
 Thus, MethodsCAWI includes more cases than pTargetCAWI.
+MethodsCAWI provides data from wave 11 onwards because paradata on CAWI data prior to wave 11 was collected in a different way.
+Perhaps paradata for earlier waves will be included in future releases.